nils-mathieu/piscine-rust/module-02.md

 files to turn in:
     src/main.rs  Cargo.toml
 ```

-Rust allows you to create type aliases.
-This functionality can be used to provide more precise
-type-documentation to existing functions.

 Copy/Past the following code and make it compile by adding type alias definitions.